 Requirements for Growing Parsley in Pots

 For growing parsley in pots, choose a location that is sunny or partially shaded if you live in a cool or moderately warm climate.

-If you live in a hot subtropical or tropical climate, keep the plant in a spot that receives partial sun and shade in the afternoon.
+If you live in a hot climate, keep the plant in a spot that receives partial sun and shade in the afternoon.

-Use quality potting soil that is well-drained, loamy and rich in organic matter.
-To enrich the growing medium, you can add one part aged manure or compost for every 2 parts potting soil.
+Use quality potting soil that is well-drained, loamy, and rich in organic matter.
+To enrich the growing medium, you can add one part aged manure or compost for every two parts of potting soil.

 Water parsley regularly and evenly to keep the soil slightly moist but not overly wet all the time.
-Never allow the soil to dry out completely and avoid overwatering!
+Never allow the soil to dry out completely and avoid overwatering to prevent rot!

 Applying fertilizer is not necessary if your soil is rich in organic matter.
 Adding aged manure or compost is enough.
-However, you can use half-strength balanced liquid fertilizer bi-weekly if your plant is not doing well.
+However, you can use half-strength balanced liquid fertilizer once 3-4 weeks if your plant is not doing well.

 Parsley Plant Care

 Deadheading and Pruning

 Remove the flower stalks if they appear to promote foliage growth.
-Also, pick the dead and faded leaves time to time to keep your plant in shape.
+Also, pick the dead, yellowed, and faded leaves from time to time to keep your herb in shape.

 Pests and Diseases

 Leaf spot and rot are one of the most common diseases.
 You can save your parsley plant from root rot and crown rot by avoiding the waterlogged soil.
-Parsley worm, aphids, mites, and cutworm can affect this herb, so keep an eye on them.
+Parsley worm, aphids, spider mites, and cutworms can affect this herb mostly, so keep an eye on them.

 Growing Parsley Year Round

-Growing parsley indoors is a way to grow it year round, by this, you can overwinter this culinary herb.
+Growing parsley indoors is a way to have it year-round, by this, you can overwinter this culinary herb.
 It’s easy!
 The plant will survive in your average room temperature and you’ll be able to harvest some leaves in winter if you keep the pot on a window that receives a few hours of direct sunlight daily.

 In hotter areas (USDA Zone 10, 11), you can save your parsley plant from dying in summer.
-Just keep it in a cool and shady spot where it receives only a 3 – 5 hours of morning sun daily and water generously!
+Just keep it in a cool and shady but bright spot where it receives only 3 to 5 hours of morning sunlight daily.